Introduction

 To remove the recording of the blue bars, double-tap again in the dark gray area.

 You can also use the partials view for your work on voicing hammer felts.
 It is advisable to select the Continuous option in order to be able to observe the progression of the partial strengths over time.
 If you deactivate the option Assign To Keys, the partial bars are all displayed next to each other and are wider.
-To get more space for the partials view on small devices, you can additionaly hide the keyboard and the pitch display.
+To get more space for the partials view on small devices, you can additionally hide the keyboard and the pitch display.

-Use partials view for intonation work
+Use partials view for voicing work

 Customize toolbar (pro)